 Eisheiligen in Germany – The German Ice Saints of May

-There’s a good reason why all Germans carry an Allwetterjacke (all weather jacket), German weather can fool you.
-One moment you bask under a warm sun in the local Biergarten, and the next you need to pull on your sweater.
-Especially in May, when after a long Winter of cold dreary weather everyone seeks the sun.
-But, just because the sun is shining, farmers, hobby gardeners, and my Oma all know… No planting until AFTER the Eisheiligen days pass!
+There’s a good reason all Germans carry an Allwetterjacke (all-weather jacket): German weather can fool you.
+One moment, you bask under a warm sun in the local Biergarten, and the next, you need to pull on your sweater.
+Especially in May, when after a long Winter of cold, dreary weather, everyone seeks the sun.
+But, just because the sun is shining, farmers, hobby gardeners, and my Oma all know- No planting until AFTER the Eisheiligen days pass!
 Those German Ice Saints of May have nothing at all to do with Ice Cream.
-Instead they bring a last blast of cold air that kill young plants overnight, even when the days felt warm.
+Instead, they bring a last blast of cold air that kills young plants overnight, even when the days feel warm.
 Who are the Eisheiligen in Germany?
 And where did these rules come from?
 These 5 days of May get their name from the 5 Saints days that fall from May 11 until the 15th.
-The Bauernregeln (Farmer’s Rules/Expressions) remind everyone that although the sun is shining… cold is still in the air.
+The Bauernregeln (Farmer’s Rules/Expressions) remind everyone that although the sun is shining, cold is still in the air.

 “Vor Bonifaz kein Sommer, nach Sophie kein Frost”